raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     }
 ```

 And then a function to remove ε-transitions.
-Its a little busier than we might expect from our simple examples, but it has to handle cases such resolving chains of epsilons:
+Its a little busier than we might expect from our simple examples, but it has to handle cases such resolving chains of epsilons and detecting loops:

 ```javascript
 function removeEpsilonTransitions ({ start, accepting, transitions }) {